Melvins: Melvins Lite, reunion with Mike Dillard and more albums (2011–present)

 Melvins' 24th studio album, Working with God, was released on February 26, 2021, and once again includes the 1983 lineup of Osborne, Crover and Dillard reunited.

-On July 21, 2021 it was announced that Melvins' will release a 36 song acoustic double album titled "Five Legged Dog" later in the year, featuring acoustic versions of songs spanning their career.
+On July 21, 2021, it was announced that Melvins' would release a 36-song acoustic double album titled Five Legged Dog later in the year, featuring acoustic versions of songs spanning their career.

 Also in 2021, Melvins were featured in the 25th anniversary of TapeOp with a feature interview.